-Be wary of any bidder who can't pay via normal methods (PayPal, cash, check or U.S. money order), or buyers who want to pickup up your vehicle or have it shipped before you receive payment (and the payment clears your bank BEFORE you ship or allow them to take delivery!).
+Be wary of any bidder who can't pay via normal methods such as PayPal, cash, check or U.S. money order, or buyers who want to pickup up your vehicle or have it shipped before you receive payment (make sure the payment clears your bank BEFORE you ship or allow them to take delivery!).

 Also be aware of the fact that getting a winning bid does not always mean you have a buyer.
 The person may change their mind, not show up, try to haggle you down from the agreed upon price once they see the vehicle, etc.

 Even so, selling online casts a wider net and attracts more potential buyers than parking your car in the driveway and hanging a FOR SALE sign on the window.

-5. If you don't want to go through the hassle of selling a vehicle yourself (like dealing with strangers coming to your door, people who call and never show up, people who haggle on your asking price, then can't come up with the money, etc. etc. etc.), another option is to donate it to a local charity.
+5. If you don't want to go through the hassle of selling a vehicle yourself (like dealing with strangers coming to your door, people who call and never show up, people who haggle on your asking price, then can't come up with the money, etc. etc. etc.), another option is to donate it to a charity such as kars4kids or Cardonation4kids.